matthiasn/talk-transcripts/Hickey_Rich/SimplicityMatters.md

 ```

 So I think hairball is a really good analogy, because what is a
 hairball?
-It is all mangled together.
-It really does touch this
+It is a bunch of hair that is all mangled together.
+It
-fundamental notion, which this great word "complect" labels.
-It means
+really does touch this fundamental notion, which this great word
-to interleave, or entwine, or braid.
-I love this word.
-We should say
+"complect" labels.
+It means to interleave, or entwine, or braid.
+I
-to other people when they are ruining our software with a bad design
+love this word.
+We should say to other people when they are ruining
-decision: "You are complecting things right now."
+our software with a bad design decision: "You are complecting things
+right now."

 Because braiding: "You are braiding."
 It is kind of ... it does not
 really work.
 But complecting works, because you know it is bad.
 It